rvalim/mlk-react-readable/README.md

 The rubric spec didn't ask for login pages or security issues, so I didn't made it.

+## Dependencies

+The rest servers was delivered by Udacity, and can be get on git hub (https://github.com/udacity/reactnd-project-readable-starter)

 ## Structure

 Bellow there is some comments about the application structure, some obvious things like what action _question_ does, triggers the actions for questions, so it was not described here ( =D ).